anoopsarkar/neuralmt-class/index.md

 Grading
 : Submit project source code and check your grades on [Coursys](https://courses.cs.sfu.ca/2016fa-cmpt-413-x1/)

-* In class presentations: 30%
+* In class presentations: 40%
-* Scribing: 20%
 * Project stages: Project 1, 2 and 3; 10% each.
-* Final project: 20%.
+* Final project: 30%.